duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/identity-theft-restoration/getting-started.md

 ---
-title: What is Identity Theft Restoration?
+title: What is DuckDuckGo Identity Theft Restoration?
-nav_title: What is Identity Theft Restoration?
+nav_title: About Identity Theft Restoration
 description: Get answers to frequently asked questions about DuckDuckGo Identity Theft Restoration, which helps you restore your identity if it is stolen.
 category: DuckDuckGo Privacy Pro
 sub_category: Identity Theft Restoration
 order: 100
-sitemap: false
-hideFromNav: true
-excluded_in_search: true
 ---

 With more than 1 million cases a year reported in the U.S., identity theft is more common than you might think.
 If your identity is stolen, DuckDuckGo Identity Theft Restoration helps you handle the stress and expense to restore it and get you back on track.